Mide001/Base-Nigeria-Launchpad/README.md

 ## 🤝 Contributing

 We love contributions!
-There are several ways you can contribute to Base Africa DAO:
+There are several ways you can contribute to Base Nigeria Idea Launchpad:

 ### 1. Propose Problems
 - Create issues describing local challenges that need blockchain solutions